ToyZ

 ToyZ is the second and final studio album by German glam rock band Cinema Bizarre.
 After their debut album, Final Attraction was a moderate hit, they began working on their second studio album.
 The first single from the album is called "I Came 2 Party," featuring Space Cowboy.
 Originally the first single was to be a song entitled "My Obsession," however this release was canceled due to fans taking advantage of a mistake on the part of iTunes.
 When the single was put up two days too early, fans were able to download the track and the song quickly spread, resulting in an announcement from the band that "I Came 2 Party" would be released instead.
 The album release date was also postponed until mid-August.
 "My Obsession" was later released as the second single from the album.

+On February 23, 2026, Strify, via his YouTube channel, released two unreleased demos from the album that didn't make the final cut.
+The first was called "Stay" and the second, "Human Nature (Let Bodies Talk)."